How To Calculate

 how to calculate area of a triangle using the length of three sides

-So despite not knowing the base or vertical height of the triangle, we were able to calculate the area using this formula.
-And found it to be 9.56 cm squared.
+So despite not knowing the base or vertical height of the triangle, we were able to find the area using this formula to be 9.56 cm squared.

 This formula was introduced in 1st century B.C. by a great mathematician called Heron.